spyren/Mecrisp-Cube/sdcard/man/words.md

 Exactly ANS, some logical extensions.
 ```
 ctype           ( c- -- )             Prints a counted string.
-c"              ( "ccc<quote>" -- c- ) Compiles a counted string and gives back its address when executed.
+c"              ( "ccc<quote>" -- c- ) Compiles a counted string ccc and gives back its address c- when executed.
-cexpect         ( c- n -- )           read input into a counted string, n max length.
+cexpect         ( c- n -- )           read input into a counted string c-, n max length.
 count           ( c- -- c- u ) 	      Convert counted string into addr-length string
 skipstring      ( c- -- a- )          Increases the pointer to the aligned end of the string.
 ```